smartrics/RAG-with-Nyx/README.md

 ### Enhanced Validation to Prevent Vulnerabilities
 Stronger validation mechanisms should be implemented to safeguard against issues like invalid inputs, prompt injection, or unintended responses:

-- **Input Sanitization**: Validate and sanitize user inputs to prevent harmful or malformed data from influencing the chatbot's behavior.
+- **Input Sanitisation**: Validate and sanitise user inputs to prevent harmful or malformed data from influencing the chatbot's behavior.
 - **Prompt Validation**: Apply rigorous validation to ensure generated prompts and responses align with predefined rules and constraints.
 - **Test Coverage**: Implement unit tests for critical functions, including SPARQL generation, file retrieval, and prompt construction, to catch potential issues early.